maxamel/BitGenGo/README.md

 # Disclaimer

 The purpose of this project is to explore the processor as a source of pseudorandomness.
 It is not supposed to be used in any production environments and should not be considered secure.

+# License

+Published under the MIT License.
+This basically means the software is free and anyone can use it however they wish.
+No liability or warranty.